Kami-Yama/Elaborato2k21Informatica/code/README.md

 `registrazione.php`: PHP page used to create an account.
 All the imputs are correctly filtered, so it's impossible to use SQL Injections or other mechanisms for hacking the site.

+`logout.php`: Function for logging out

+`prenota.php`: Page of related to the prenotations of the site.

+`endPrenotazione.html`: Redirect page at the ending of a prenotation.